Rowland Rivron: Early career

-Rivron played the comic character "Dr Martin Scrote" on the Jonathan Ross chat show The Last Resort, and also played Scrote on Night Network's Bunker Show.
+Rivron played the comic character Dr Martin Scrote on the Jonathan Ross chat show The Last Resort, and also played Scrote on Night Network's Bunker Show.
 This became a series for Channel 4 called Set of Six about Scrote and his brothers.
 In 1989 he and Jools Holland starred in The Groovy Fellers.
-In the early 1990s he presented his own chat show, Rivron, in which Rivron, his guests and the entire set floated in the River Thames.
-He also made an appearance in the children's schools series Cats' Eyes.
+In the early 1990s he presented his own chat show, Rivron, in which he, his guests and the entire set floated in the River Thames.

 Music

 Rivron played drums on Fat Les's 1998 single "Vindaloo".
 As one half of the band "Raw Sex" (with Simon Brint) he also featured regularly on BBC TV's French and Saunders show.

-Rivron featured on drums in the "Sophisticated Fool" song and "All We've Got To Do Is..." song from A Bit of Fry and Laurie, also on BBC TV.
-He was a contributing writer to Rhythm, a UK drumming magazine, and is a regular guest on Jools Holland's BBC shows, in which he once demonstrated a square snare drum made by Robert Daniels.
-Rivron appeared on the children's TV programme Blue Peter at age 15, playing the drums.
+Rivron featured on drums on the songs "Sophisticated Fool" and "All We've Got to Do Is..." from A Bit of Fry and Laurie.
+He was a contributing writer to Rhythm, a UK drumming magazine, and is a regular guest on Jools Holland's BBC shows.
+Aged 15, Rivron appeared on the children's TV programme Blue Peter, playing the drums.

 For eighteen months Rivron drummed for Jools Holland's Rhythm and Blues Orchestra.
-He later played with the Idiot Bastard Band, with Adrian Edmondson, Phill Jupitus and Neil Innes.
+He later played with the Idiot Bastard Band, alongside Adrian Edmondson, Phill Jupitus, Simon Brint and Neil Innes.

 Television

 Presenting

 Rivron regularly presented television shows such as Holiday and Summer Holiday.

-Rowland Rivron presented the comedy BBC Radio 2 shows Jammin' and Radio Rivron, and starred in the Channel 5 programme Trust Me - I'm A Holiday Rep. He also co-presented the Saturday breakfast show on BBC London 94.9.
+He presented the comedy BBC Radio 2 shows Jammin' and Radio Rivron, and starred in the Channel 5 programme Trust Me - I'm A Holiday Rep. He also co-presented the Saturday breakfast show on BBC London 94.9.

 Rivron also appeared on Richard & Judy's New Position as the celebrity barman.
 He also presented the video to promote One Foot in the Grave for the title of BBC Britain's Best Sitcom in 2004.